GodisGracious1031Ministries/Authorized-King-James-Bible/README.md

 Authorized King James Bible Applications lets users read the Bible and do quizzes based on each chapter:

-1. It is supported on Windows versions higher than 10 which can run the Windows Terminal App and is not in S Mode.
+1. It is supported on all versions of Windows 10/11 that can run the Windows Terminal App that can be downloaded above and is not in S Mode.

 Note: